frictionlessdata/datapackage/content/docs/standard/table-schema.md

 #### `foreignKeys` {#foreignKeys}

-A foreign key is a reference where values in a field (or fields) on the table ('resource' in data package terminology) described by this Table Schema connect to values a field (or fields) on this or a separate table (resource).
+A foreign key is a reference where values in a field (or fields) on the table ('resource' in Data Package terminology) described by this Table Schema connect to values a field (or fields) on this or a separate table (resource).
 They are directly modelled on the concept of foreign keys in SQL.

 The `foreignKeys` property, if present, `MUST` be an Array.
 Each entry in the array `MUST` be a `foreignKey`.
 A `foreignKey` `MUST` be a `object` and `MUST` have the following properties: